mlrun/mlrun/hack/local/README.md

 > - You can change the ports by editing the YAML files.
 > - You can select to use a Kubernetes Ingress for better security.

+<a id="local-vault"></a>
+## Running a local setup with Vault support

+### Enabling k8s authentication with Vault
+To work locally with Vault, you need to first install Vault.
+This document does not cover the basic instructions on how to do that.
+Once Vault is running locally, you need to enable Kubernetes authentication for vault.
+Follow the instructions in [**Kubernetes auth method**](https://www.vaultproject.io/docs/auth/kubernetes) to enable it.
+This involves setting up a service account with `TokenReview` permissions - the page linked above explains how to configure that properly.

+### Configuring MLRun API service to work with Vault
+The MLRun API service needs to have permissions to manipulate Vault k8s roles, Vault policies and of course handle secrets.
+The Vault authentication method within MLRun uses the following logic:
+1. If a Vault Token is available in the `MLRUN_VAULT_TOKEN` environment variable, use it to authenticate directly with Vault (not through k8s authentication).
+For example, if you have the root token available and wants to use it, you can set it directly in the API pod env variables
+2. Otherwise, a JWT token is used to authenticate using k8s mode.
+The JWT token can be in one of two places:

+    a.
+As part of the default service-account for the pod, in the standard path of `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+If this is your chosen approach, then other than setting the API pod's service account properly, nothing else is needed.

+    b.
+In a path specified in MLRun conf under `vault.token_path` - the default for that is `~/.mlrun/vault`, but can be overridden like any other MLRun configuration - to override set the `MLRUN_VAULT__TOKEN_PATH` to the place where you want to mount your token.
+This approach is handy if you want to utilize a different SA than the pod's default SA to authenticate with Vault.
+In that case, simply extract the token from the SA that you want to use and mount it in the location pointed at by the variable.

+#### Working with k8s authentication and a JWT token
+If a JWT token was used (either of the approaches in 2a above), a proper Vault role must be provided.
+The role, together with the SA, are used by Vault to determine the Vault policy granted to the API.
+The role is specified through the `MLRUN_VAULT_ROLE` environment variable, and can be in one of two forms:
+1. `project:<project name>` - specifies a project-level context.
+    Usually you would not use that for the MLRun API pod, as it needs access to secrets of multiple projects.
+2. `user:<user name>` - specifies a user-level context.

+To configure the MLRun API, the recommended approach is:
+1. Set the MLRun Vault URL using the `MLRUN_VAULT___URL` environment variable.
+    For exmaple, If using Minikube on Mac it should be set to `http://docker.for.mac.localhost:8200`
+2. Set the Vault role for the pod to be `user:admin`
+3. Make sure the service-account set for the MLRun API pod is `mlrun-api`
+4. Configure a Vault role using the following command:

+    `$ vault write auth/kubernetes/role/mlrun-role-user-admin bound_service_account_names=mlrun-api bound_service_account_namespaces=default-tenant policies=admin_full ttl=12h`

+5. Create the `admin_full` Vault policy, with the following content:
+    ```yaml
+    # Allow access to admin user-context secrets
+    path "secret/data/mlrun/users/admin" {
+      capabilities = ["read", "list", "create", "update", "sudo"]
+    }

+    path "secret/data/mlrun/users/admin/*" {
+      capabilities = ["read", "list", "create", "update", "sudo"]
+    }

+    # Allow access to secrets of all projects
+    path "secret/data/mlrun/projects/*" {
+      capabilities = ["read", "list", "create", "update"]
+    }

+    # List existing policies
+    path "sys/policies/acl"
+    {
+      capabilities = ["list"]
+    }

+    # Create and manage ACL policies
+    path "sys/policies/acl/*"
+    {
+      capabilities = ["create", "read", "update", "delete", "list", "sudo"]
+    }

+    path "auth/kubernetes/role/*"
+    {
+      capabilities = ["create", "read", "update", "delete", "list", "sudo"]
+    }
+    ```

+   This can be done using the Vault CLI following the example in [**This page**](https://www.vaultproject.io/docs/commands/policy).
+Write the policy content to an `.hcl` file and use it to create the policy as shown in the page.

+### Configuring Jupyter to work with Vault
+Use the same approach as listed above for the MLRun API pod.
+If you wish to use the same Vault policy and role for this, then you can create the same role and assign multiple service-accounts to it.
+For example (using the same example as above):

+`$ vault write auth/kubernetes/role/mlrun-role-user-admin bound_service_account_names=mlrun-api,jupyter bound_service_account_namespaces=default-tenant policies=admin_full ttl=12h`

+Then assign the `jupyter` service-account to the Jupyter pod and you're good to go.

+>**Note:**
+>
+>You don't have to configure Jupyter to work directly with Vault, as most of the Vault integration is expected to happen
+>in the backend through the MLRun API service.
+Still, it is useful if you wish to run functions locally or view/modify Vault content directly from the
+>Jupyter notebook.
+The example provided in the `examples` folder expects that Jupyter is able to communicate with Vault.